-If you are age 65+, you may be one of the 48 million people who are currently enrolled in Medicare plans that provide the Medicare Part D drug benefit—and you are likely concerned about the cost of prescription drugs.
+If you are age 65+, you may be one of the approximately 50 million people who are currently enrolled in Medicare plans that provide the Medicare Part D drug benefit—and you are likely concerned about the cost of prescription drugs.

 With Medicare, the options can seem overwhelming.
 Costs and coverages can vary widely.
 So as part of your retirement income planning, it's important to get the Medicare decisions right.